 FNT Enterprise Connectivity Management

 FNT Enterprise Connectivity Management (Internal Network) has at its core a central repository that provides a complete inventory of all active and passive network resource data, including end-to-end connections.
-It provides the accurate as-is documentation needed to facilitate both new cable infrastructure rollouts and extensions of existing networks.
-A comprehensive planning functionality greatly simplifies moving, adding and changing network assets and CIs.
+This network related data is an important component of the organization’s IT documentation.
+The solution provides the accurate as-is documentation needed to facilitate both new cable infrastructure rollouts and extensions of existing networks.
+A comprehensive planning functionality greatly simplifies moving, adding, and changing network assets and CIs.
 Powerful auto-routing functionality identifies the best, media-independent signal routes.
 Blueprinting and templating mechanisms with integrated parameter management enforce standardization, speed up provisioning and help to avoid misconfigurations.

 Powerful graphical visualizations facilitate ongoing operations of the network.
 Inside and outside overviews, either schematic or augmented by an integrated GIS capability for full geo-referencing, make it easy to navigate through network topologies.
 Signal tracing features help to find faults and determine optimization potential.